Hanifahreza/obsidian-notes/AI-ML/Deep Learning/Batch Normalization.md

 - It's usually placed before or after an activation layer
 ## Batch Normalization Layer
 ![[batchnorm layer inside.png]]
-- The layer inputs are the outputs of the neurons in the previous layer
+- This layer's inputs are the outputs of the neurons in the previous layer
 - It standardize each input with the formula:
 - $$
   \hat{x}_i = \frac{x_i - \mu}{\sqrt{\sigma^2 + \epsilon}}